adelsz/pgtyped/docs/sql-in-ts.md

 # SQL in TS files

-PgTyped can also parse queries from TS files.
+PgTyped also supports parsing queries from TS files.
 Such queries must be tagged with an `sql` template literal, like this:

 ```ts